ooni/ooni.org/content/post/2026-faulty-measurements.md

 While we found **29 ASNs** from Canada in the sample data.

-Another interesting example is the second most common source of CC mismatches, probes reporting Canada (CA) with an X-Real-IP from Russia (RU).
+Another interesting example is the second most common source of CC mismatches: probes reporting Canada (CA) with an `X-Real-IP` from Russia (RU).
 None of these measurements have ASN mismatches and they all come from Cloudflare:

 | ASN | ASN name | total |
 | --- | --- | --- |